zzpzaf/docker-compose-net2/README.md

 1. **Frontend**:
    - NGINX serves the Angular SSR application with a Node.js Express server for server-side rendering.
    - Handles static assets and proxies API requests to the backend service.
+   - The 'pm2' node service manager used to start the node-express server and momitors constantly for newer server.mjs files

 2. **Backend**:
    - Java Spring Boot API running in a separate container.
    - Provides RESTful services for the Angular frontend.
+   - The 'supervisord' process control is used to mange the executable .jar file and restarts it when a newer .jar file is sensed.

 3. **Database**:
    - MariaDB container for persistent data storage.